List of Aqua Teen Hunger Force characters: Meatwad

 Voiced by Dave Willis, Meatwad is a large and ball-like clump of ground beef (stated by Shake to be hamburger meat in "Dickesode").
 Meatwad has a single tooth and – due to moving around by rolling on the ground – he tends to have stray hairs embedded in his "body".
 He is very childlike, sweet-natured, and naive, which leaves him easily bamboozled.
 Frylock tries to be a good guardian to Meatwad, but Shake often tortures and pranks Meatwad.
 However, in some episodes Meatwad manages to manipulate and dominate Shake.
-Other antagonists, such as the Mooninites also manipulate Meatwad into going along with their illegal or dangerous activities.
+Other antagonists, such as the Mooninites, also manipulate Meatwad into going along with their illegal or dangerous activities.
 Meatwad can shapeshift (usually into a hot dog or an igloo) and is very resilient, quickly reforming after being harmed.

 Carl

-Also voiced by Dave Willis, Carl Brutanunanulewski or Brutananadilewski (Note: "Brutanunanulewski" appears in the season 8 show intro, while "Brutananadilewski" appears on Carl's driver's licence in the season 3 episode "Remooned".) is the quick-tempered, vulgar, sarcastic, obese and unlucky human neighbor of the often destructive Aqua Teens.
+Also voiced by Dave Willis, Carl Brutanunanulewski or Brutananadilewski (Note: "Brutanunanulewski" appears in the season 8 show intro, while "Brutananadilewski" appears on Carl's driver's licence in the season 3 episode "Remooned".) is the short-tempered, vulgar, sarcastic, obese and unlucky human neighbor of the often destructive Aqua Teens.
 Carl loves pornography, prostitutes and strippers, sports (especially the New York Giants), his Dodge Stealth "2 Wycked", classic rock and junk food.
-He hates it when the Aqua Teens are in his pool or when they (especially Shake) mess with his car, though he is occasionally cordial to Frylock and Meatwad, to whom he refers as "Fryman" and "Meatman", respectively.
+He hates it when the Aqua Teens are in his pool or when they (especially Shake) mess with his car.
+He is also shown to particularly detest Shake (whom he calls "Cup") though he is occasionally cordial to Frylock and Meatwad (whom he refers as "Fryman" and "Meatman", respectively).
 Carl prides himself on being more normal than his neighbors; however, he is shown to engage in or have connections with various illegal activities and criminal associates and has bizarre sexual fetishes.
 Carl is mostly unfazed by the various odd happenings around him, and is often maimed or killed.
 Carl also appeared on his own sports-related online series entitled Carl's Stone Cold Lock of the Century of the Week, as well as Pregame Prognostifications from the Pigskin Wyzzard.
-Carl generally has a contentious and negative relationship with the Aqua Teens; particularly Shake, whom he despises and often refers to derisively as "Drink Cup" or simply "Cup".
-He nevertheless ends up (willingly or not) associating with them and their antics.
+Carl generally has a contentious and negative relationship with the Aqua Teens; he nevertheless ends up (willingly or not) associating with them and their antics.